mikaelsundell/dctl/README.md

 <img src="resources/dctl.jpg" width="100%" style="padding-bottom: 20px;" />

 This is a growing collection of DCTLs (DaVinci Color Transform Language) created to understand workflows with ARRI LogC3, Gen5 and Cineon in DaVinci Resolve.
 These DCTLs take a photographic approach to color correction and grading from log and film negatives, focusing on look adjustments and traditional print techniques rather than rigid technical processes.
-As I learn more about home film processing, these DCTLs are continuously updated to reflect new insights and techniques.
+The project is continually updated to incorporate new insights and techniques.

 Installation and utils
 ---------